Bamskki/Cypher-Box/README.md

 Forked from BlueWallet release (???)

-Built with React Native, Electrum, and Coinos.io API (more APIs will be included soon)
+Built with React Native, Electrum, and integrated with Coinos.io API (more APIs will be included soon)

 ---